-4.2 Any employee or student who encounters a visitor or an individual who is physically disabled should direct or assist him or her to take appropriate actions.

-4.3 For your information, each office and classroom is equipped with an evacuation and information map.
+- 4.2 Any employee or student who encounters a visitor or an individual who is physically disabled should direct or assist him or her to take appropriate actions. - 4.3 For your information, each office and classroom is equipped with an evacuation and information map.
 This map shows you the location of the nearest severe weather shelter, exit, and door number.
 The map provides other useful information.

-4.4 Martin Luther College has various weather notification systems located around campus.
+- Issued: 07/01/2011 - 4.4 Martin Luther College has various weather notification systems located around campus.
 These systems will be activated by the National Weather Service to announce any watches or warnings.
-Locations with weather radios should have battery backup.

-- Administration, the receptionist, Human Resources, Environmental Services Department, dormitory staff, Early Childhood Learning Center, and others will monitor provided weather radios and notify Human Resources and/or Administration of any warnings or precautions to take. - Athletics will monitor area weather with a variety of weather notification systems, and will carry a portable battery operated weather radio for duplication.
-Athletics will react appropriately for indoor - and outdoor gaming events. - Additionally, any employee who becomes aware of a severe weather warning will immediately notify Administration and Human Resources.

-4.5 An emergency Public Address and/or electronic notification initiated by a trained and authorized individual will provide notification to the campus along with pertinent information.
-This notification will advise all campus-building occupants of the type of warning (thunderstorm or tornado) and instruct them to implement the Severe Weather Plan.

-A repeated PA notification may come in the form of a tone then repeated announcement pertaining to the activity and instructions.

-4.6 Once occupants have been notified of a THUNDERSTORM WARNING, stay indoors and take no other steps, unless instructed, and be prepared if conditions deteriorate.

-4.7 Once occupants have been notified of a TORNADO WARNING, they should gather their valuables, if nearby, and take cover in the nearest Severe Weather Shelter.
+Locations with weather radios should have battery backup. - Administration, the receptionist, Human Resources, Environmental Services Department, dormitory staff, Early Childhood Learning Center, and others will monitor provided weather radios and notify Human Resources and/or Administration of any warnings or precautions to take. - Athletics will monitor area weather with a variety of weather notification systems, and will carry a portable battery operated weather radio for duplication.
+Athletics will react appropriately for indoor and outdoor gaming events. - Additionally, any employee who becomes aware of a severe weather warning will immediately notify Administration and Human Resources. - 4.5 An emergency Public Address and/or electronic notification initiated by a trained and authorized individual will provide notification to the campus along with pertinent information.
+This notification will advise all campus-building occupants of the type of warning (thunderstorm or tornado) and instruct them to implement the Severe Weather Plan. - A repeated PA notification may come in the form of a tone then repeated announcement pertaining to the activity and instructions. - 4.6 Once occupants have been notified of a THUNDERSTORM WARNING, stay indoors and take no other steps, unless instructed, and be prepared if conditions deteriorate. - 4.7 Once occupants have been notified of a TORNADO WARNING, they should gather their valuables, if nearby, and take cover in the nearest Severe Weather Shelter.
 Shelter areas are marked with signage and/or signage that directs you to the nearest shelter area.
 Refer to the appendix for listed severe weather shelters.

 Building Severe Weather Shelter

-Wittenherg Collegiate Conter (WCC) First-floor men's restroom by HR

-Wittenberg Collegiate Center (WCC) Catacomb rooms - WCC 175 or WCC 177

-WCC - Link First-floor restrooms closest to Old Main

-Basement hallway by Print Shop

-WCC - Old Main (overflow areas are the lower level basement and

-Mission Advancement storage room)
+Betty Kohn Fieldhouse (BKF) Storage 113, Men's Locker Rooms C & D, Women's Bathroom

+Betty Rollii Fleidilouse (BRF) near the entryway, Assistant Athletic Directors' Office

+Boiler House Breakroom

+Chapel Basement

+Dormitories Basement hallways

+(Augustana, Centennial, Concord, Summit) Basement interior windowless rooms

+Pre-primary restrooms x 2

+Early Childhood Learning Center (ECLC) Toddler nap room and Toddler restroom

+South main restroom closest to the Toddler room

 Basement interior windowless rooms

 Library (008 Starbooks, 017 Basement Conference Room, 022

 Curriculum Room, restrooms)

 Upper first floor restrooms,

 Luther Student Center (LSC) Basement hallways, Basement restrooms

 Locker rooms (men's, women's & visitor)

-Boiler House Breakroom

 Music Center Hall in front of the band room

 Music Hall No adequate shelter, get to nearest shelter elsewhere

-Chapel Basement

-Dormitories Basement hallways

-(Augustana, Centennial, Concord, Basement interior windowless rooms

-Summit)

-Farly Childhood Learning Conton Pre-primary restrooms x 2

-Early Childhood Learning Center Toddler nap room and Toddler restroom

-(ECLC) South main restroom closest to the Toddler room

-4.8 All doors and windows should be closed upon exiting; this includes office, classroom, and dormitories.
-Building occupants should take cover in identified Severe Weather Shelters.
-4.9 When in the Severe Weather Shelter, everyone should sit facing an interior wall, elbows to knees and with hands over the back of their heads.
-Do your best to remain calm.

-4.10 Once in the Severe Weather Shelter, the professor, supervisor, member in charge or self-appointed designee should take a headcount to account for employees, students, children, visitors, etc. Utilization of printed class rosters or department rosters is useful as a quick tool.
-Be aware of your surroundings and the other people that are around you.

-4.11 If it is unsafe to get to a campus Severe Weather Shelter, the National Weather Service recommends during a Tornado:

-- The safest place to be is an underground shelter, basement or safe room. - If no underground shelter or safe room is available, a small, windowless interior room or hallway on the lowest level of a sturdy building is the safest alternative. - Mobile homes are not safe during tornadoes or other severe winds. - If you are caught outdoors, seek shelter in a basement, shelter or sturdy building.
+Wittenhard Collegiate Center (WCC) First-floor men's restroom by HR

+Wittenberg Collegiate Center (WCC) Catacomb rooms - WCC 175 or WCC 177

+WCC - Link First-floor restrooms closest to Old Main

+Basement hallway by Print Shop

+WCC - Old Main (overflow areas are the lower level basement and

+Mission Advancement storage room)

+0

+Issued: 07/01/2011